deepstne/website/pages/creative.md

 The plot worlds are open to the public and no member application is necessary.
 On the Creative server you may run `/public` or `/plots85` and `/plots251` in order to access the respective worlds.

 #### How do I get started?
-Once you are in a plot world, you can use `/plotme auto` in order to be teleported to and to claim a plot automatically.
-No effort required.
-However, if there's a plot in particular that you want to claim, and nobody has already, stand in the plot and run `/p claim`.
+Once you are in a plot world, you can use `/plotme auto` in order to be teleported to and to claim a plot automatically with no effort required.
+However, if there's a plot in particular that you want to claim that no one else has already, stand in the plot and run `/p claim`.
 This will make the plot yours.

 To add someone to your plot so they can edit it, there are a few options.
 * To add someone with build access **only when the plot owner is online** use `/plot add <player>`.